bennyk/Cocos2d-x-Tutorial/README.md

 # Cocos2d-x-Tutorial

-This repo hosts my tutorial source based on the newer cocos2d-x v3 framework (see References below for related docs about this tutorial).
+This repo contains port of popular tutorial projects (see References) to cocos2d-x v3 framework.

 Following are the instructions required to build these tutorial samples: -